cllen/flask-admin-tablefield/README.md

 # Introduction

-This is a field for flask-admin.
+This are some field tools for flask-admin.
 It can render a text(json) field into a table html that can be edited.

 ![example](https://github.com/cllen/flask-admin-tablefield/blob/master/example.png?raw=true)